 - The stop-off charges that will be incurred.

-As depicted to the left, the shipments are routed individually.
+Consider what may happen if the shipments are routed individually.
 The truckload shipment, which is not at full capacity, has a route of 750 miles to Customer XYZ.
 At $1.40 per mile, the cost of the shipment is $1,050.
-The 10,000 pound LTL shipment to Customer ABC, located within 50 miles of the truckload destination, ships at $5.00 per CWT for a total cost of $500.
-The total of the two shipments is $1,550.
+A 10,000-pound LTL shipment to Customer ABC, located within 50 miles of the truckload destination, ships at $5.00 per CWT for a total cost of $500.
+The total of the two shipments routed individually is $1,550.

 Using shipment consolidation, it’s possible to complete both moves at once.
-If we assume that the total distance of a new, combined truckload moving both original shipments simultaneously is 800 miles, the total transportation costs change significantly.
+If we assume that the total distance of a new, combined truckload moving both original shipments simultaneously is 800 miles, the total transportation costs change significantly:

 |$1,120||Truckload Line Haul Cost (800 miles X $1.40/mile)|

-shipment.
 As long as stop-off charges and delivery time windows don’t constrain the route plan, this is a very viable option to drive cost savings.
 And by offloading one of those shipments to another mode along the way, the opportunities to pick up more freight to avoid empty transit space give rise to the next best transportation management optimization strategy.

 Transportation Management Optimization #4: Continuous Moves